harshi1122/atomic/README.md

 Atomic is a front-end library for building configurable, opinionated, and accessible user interfaces — purpose-built for [RedwoodJS applications](https://github.com/redwoodjs/redwood).

-It provides your application additional libraries, each of which meets a specific goal centered around creating pleasing-to-use and accessible user-interfaces.
-It also includes React [components](https://reactjs.org/docs/components-and-props.html), [hooks](https://reactjs.org/docs/hooks-intro.html), and general JavaScript APIs which eliminate boilerplate and serve as a starting point or end-result for your application.
+It provides your application additional libraries, each meeting a specific goal centered around creating pleasing-to-use, accessible, and feature-rich user-interfaces.
+It also includes React [components](https://reactjs.org/docs/components-and-props.html), [hooks](https://reactjs.org/docs/hooks-intro.html), and general JavaScript APIs built with and around these libraries; they eliminate boilerplate, and serve as a starting point or end-result for your application.

 Atomic takes inspiration from solutions such as: [Bootstrap](https://getbootstrap.com/), [Chakra UI](https://chakra-ui.com/), [Material Design](http://material.io/), and [TailwindCSS](https://tailwindcss.com/).
 But, because it's specifically built to compliment the RedwoodJS framework, out-scopes its inspiration: providing ready-made decisions to form a complete stack with which web-based UIs can be built.